-The project would repair existing culvert pipes along State Route 1.
-Culvert work would focus on improving existing drainage structures and conditions.
-The project would not install new culvert structures at new locations or relocate any existing culvert alignment.
-Also, the project would not change existing water supplies, wastewater treatment or drainage patterns in the region.
-The project would not change the existing functions of electrical, natural gas or telecommunications facilities in the region.
+The project will repair existing culvert pipes along State Route 1.
+Culvert work will focus on improving existing drainage structures and conditions.
+The project will not install new culvert structures at new locations or relocate any existing culvert alignment.
+Also, the project will not change existing water supplies, wastewater treatment or drainage patterns in the region.
+The project will not change the existing functions of electrical, natural gas or telecommunications facilities in the region.

-The project would not generate excessive amounts of solid wastes that would overwhelm capacities of existing waste management facilities.
-Waste materials generated by project construction would be collected and disposed of properly to meet all state and federal requirements.
+The project will not generate excessive amounts of solid wastes that will overwhelm capacities of existing waste management facilities.
+Waste materials generated by project construction will be collected and disposed of properly to meet all state and federal requirements.

 Question-Would the project: CEQA Significance Determinations for Utilities and Service Systems a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
-No Impact

-Question-Would the project: CEQA Significance Determinations for Utilities and Service Systems b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years?
+No Impact b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years?
 No Impact c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
 No Impact d) Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
 No Impact e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
 No Impact